varunyn/CryptoCurrencyTracker/README.md

 # CryptoCurrencyTracker
-App to track live price of Crypto Currencies.
+App to track live price of Crypto Currencies with custom user profiles.
+This app uses coinmarketcap API.

 ##### Login page